-Resources Recommended For UCL Students Doing Research On Bitcoin:
+Resources Recommended For Our Students Doing Research On Bitcoin:

 - Andreas M. Antonopoulos (former UCL student):